Gayathri-0809/flask-microblog/README.md

 * Implemented form handling in Flask
 * Learned CSRF protection
 * Implemented validation and user input handling
+* Integrated database with Flask
 * Managed project using Git & GitHub

 ---

-💡 This project is part of my journey in Technologies.
+💡 This project is part of my journey to become a skilled developer in Python, web development, and cybersecurity.